Growing or expanding a VMFS volume or datastore (1017662)

 - Go to Configuration > Storage, click the datastore that you want to grow, and click Properties.

 - Ensure that the new size of the device is listed in the Extent Device list.
-If the increased size is not reflected, review the changes on the storage array and rescan again.
+If the increased size does not reflect, review the changes on the storage array and rescan again.